Gangs in Canada: Abbotsford

 Known crime groups in Abbotsford involve Punjabi street gangs, various East Asian crime groups, motorcycle gangs, and multicultural street gangs.

 However, there has been a gang conflict in the city.
 The conflict was primarily in the West End part of the city in the Townhill Area.
 The gang conflict is between two South Asian gangs which involves 40 men in total between the ages of 15 and 25.

 The Abbotsford Youth Crime Prevention Project has assessed groups of people deemed to be most vulnerable to becoming part of a gang in the city.

 Burnaby

 Criminal gangs in Burnaby are composed of elements of most ethnic groupings within Vancouver.

 Surrey

-Major crime groups in the city are the South Asian (predominantly Punjabi) street gangs, East Asian (mainly Vietnamese) street gangs, biker gangs.
+Major crime groups in the city are the South Asian (predominantly Punjabi) street gangs, South-East Asian (mainly Vietnamese) street gangs, biker gangs.
 Gangs have operated in Surrey, leading to an increase in the murder rate, although this almost ceased; the police claimed this was because the perpetrators had left the country.
 Most gangs within the city today battle out in Surrey's Newton community, predominantly (but inexclusively) amongst the South Asian community.

 Winnipeg

 Winnipeg's gang activity consists heavily of Aboriginal and black criminals.
-There is a smaller number of other ethnic groups in the city - namely Europeans and East Asians (Filipino/Vietnamese).
+There is a smaller number of other ethnic groups in the city - namely Europeans and South-East Asians (Filipino/Vietnamese).
 Winnipeg has been described as the Aboriginal gang capital of Canada.